-On behalf of the board of directors of Liberty Gold (the "Board"), I would like to invite you to attend the Annual Meeting of Shareholders of Liberty Gold (the "Meeting"), to be held on June 8, 2021 at 2:00 p.m., Vancouver time, in the main boardroom, at the offices of Liberty Gold, 1900-1055 West Hastings St, Vancouver, B.C., V6E 2E9 and virtually, via live webcast online at https://web.lumiagm.com/249075016.
+On behalf of the board of directors (the "Board") of Liberty Gold Corp. (the "Corporation" or "Liberty Gold"), I would like to invite you to attend the Annual Meeting of Shareholders of Liberty Gold (the "Meeting"), to be held on June 9, 2022 at 2:00 p.m., Vancouver time, in the main boardroom, at the offices of Liberty Gold, 1900-1055 West Hastings St, Vancouver, B.C., V6E 2E9 and virtually, via live webcast online at https://meetnow.global/M4M2PUX.
 The enclosed Management Information Circular provides important information and instructions about how to participate at the Meeting online.